 The water comes out of the ground at 174 degrees F (79 °C) and gets cooled when mixed in the soaking pools.
 Both pools seasonally fluctuate between 100-110 degrees.
 The average water temperature is 105.0 °F (40.5°C).
 Moreover, there are two pipes feeding water into the pools one is hot and one cold.
-So, you can control the temperature of water to feel comfy.
+So, you can control the temperature of the water to feel comfy.
 The smell of sulfur, characteristic of natural hot pools, is very delicate and does not interfere with soaking.

 Clothing Optional Hot Springs

 Twin pools are separated from each other with a sheet of metal and wood, so you can’t see your neighbors.
 But if more people come at the same time, you have to share the hot pool with them.
 Swimwear is optional.
-It depends on you and others whether you want to bathe naked or in a swim suit.
+It depends on you and others whether you want to bathe naked or in a swimsuit.
 Just be respectful and polite.
-We soaked naked and enjoyed the view of Alvord Desert and Steens Mountain.
+We soaked naked and enjoyed the view of the Alvord Desert and Steens Mountain.